 The Stephen Ministers at Warren First reach out to those who are bereaved, to those who are overwhelmed with family caregiving, and to those who are hurting in many other different ways.
 The Stephen Ministers also have vast resources to find help for people when listening just isn’t enough.

 In addition to caregiving, the Stephen Ministers at Warren First contact area professionals who provide presentations that address many of our growing concerns, such as senior or family financial planning, hospice or in-home care, and the difference between aging memories and Alzheimer’s disease.
-Recently a program defining Identity Theft was presented describing what it is and how to protect against it.
+Recently the Stephen Ministers offered a community wide opportunity to meet with Warren Police and Warren Fire Department regarding their FIRST RESPONDERS program dealing with attacks of any kind.
+Both city departments were welcomed into our Fellowship Hall to discuss with us what our response should be in case of an individual incident.

 In the Fall of 2015 the Stephen Ministers began a Bear Ministry.
 This is a teddy bear program.
 Whoever receives a bear knows that the community of Warren First is thinking about them.
 The bear is an extension of the music, the scriptures, the sermons and the love that is provided every Sunday in our sanctuary.
 For some, just holding such a bear brings comfort, and the knowledge that someone out there really does care.